kmcclellan/property-logging/README.md

 An extension of `Microsoft.Extensions.Logging` to format logs using configurable named properties.

+### Features

+* Harness the power of configuration and/or options to specify what log information is handled by a custom logger.

 ## Installation

 Add the NuGet package to your project: